PC-Gaming-Wiki/PC-Gaming-Wiki.github.io/index.md

 Welcome to the PC Gaming Wiki!
 This website will house links and tutorials for the vast amount of useful free software out there on the web.
+Links are to the softwares main page unless otherwise noted, downloads for github are found on the right side of the page labeled "Releases".

 ### Table of Contents:
 - [Websites](https://pc-gaming-wiki.github.io/#websites)